kentamitsui/codingdrill/README.md

 3. **Set Up Environment Variables**

-Before running the project, create a .env.local file in the root directory and add the necessary API keys:
+- Before running the project, create a .env.local file in the root directory and add the necessary API keys and prompt:

 ```
 OPENAI_API_KEY=your_openai_api_key_here
+PROMPT=your_prompt
 ```

 > [!IMPORTANT]
-> - You must provide your API key, prompt, and environment variables.
+> You must provide your API key, prompt, and environment variables.

 4. Run the Development Server